You are here: Home Finances Financial Crunch: ... Payday Loans ... Summary

 • Try to borrow only as much as you can afford to repay with your next paycheck.

-• Know when your payment is due and be sure to repay the loan on time and in full.
+• Know when your payment is due and do everything you can to repay the loan on time and in full.
 Not repaying in full usually means the lender charges very high additional fees that becomes a cycle that is difficult to get out of.

 Please share how this information is useful to you.
 0 Comments